This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hotel Nerudova 211: This is our top pick of hotels in Malá Strana for its exquisite style, wooden elements and marvellous frescoes on the ceilings and walls.
 This family-run boutique hotel is housed in a Baroque building where the famous architect Blažej Santini used to live.

-Old Royal Post Hotel: With its excellent location near Charles Bridge, this luxury boutique hotel features 25 modern rooms and suites inspired by Czech prominent figures and artists.
+Old Royal Post Hotel: This luxury boutique hotel is located near Charles Bridge and features 25 modern rooms and suites inspired by prominent Czech figures and artists.

 Waldstein Hotel: Housed in a 14th-century historical building, Waldstein Hotel boasts an excellent location next to the Wallenstein Palace and Garden.
 Its 19 luxury rooms promise a unique stay in Prague.